koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 Describing that the view should be displayed based on the state

-You have to update the state imperatively but don't have to care about how to update the view.
+You still have to update the state imperatively but don't have to care about how to update the view.

 ---------------

 # Benefits

-- You can separate application logic and view logic
+- You can treat updating a state as imperative and updating views as declarative
     - easy to test
+        - state is a JavaScript object and the view is described declaratively
     - reusable
+        - because updating a state and describing a view are loose coupled
 - View is just a function
     - `👀 = View(State)`
     - React components are basically just idempotent functions
-    - Describing your UI at any point in time, just like a server-rendered app
+    - You can think just like a server-rendered app

 ----------------------